The Project Lifecycle

 Designers of informal STEM learning experiences and settings often work in organizations where content, audiences and learning goals flow from a larger organizational mission and expertise.
 In order to develop a new, fundable project that will achieve measurable learning goals with a specific audience while building knowledge for the larger field, considerations may include developmental appropriateness of content, approach and activities for intended audiences and which learning or other social science theories could inform design.

 Learning goals and intended impacts can be mapped to National Academies of Sciences, Engineering and Medicine’s Learning Science in Informal Environments report’s six “learning strands” or the impact categories outlined in the National Science Foundation’s Framework for Evaluating Impacts of Informal Science Education Projects.
-Other constructs such as curiosity or “activation” are less-charted territory with opportunities for further study.
+Other constructs such as identity, curiosity or activation are growing areas in scholarship and practice with opportunities for further study.
+Science communication goals can be strategically aligned with tactics as found in research by Besley, O'Hara and Dudo (2019) and in other studies summarized and synthesized in the Communicating Science Effectively consensus report from the National Academies of Sciences, Engineering and Medicine.

-Other things to consider are the expertise, strengths and affordances of the lead organization and collaborators as well as gaps in the research literature and STEM education ecosystem “curriculum”.
+Other things to consider are the expertise, strengths and affordances of the lead organization and collaborators as well as gaps in the research literature and STEM education ecosystem and science communication “curriculum”.

 Assemble a Team